swoole/awesome-swoole/README.md

 ## Distribution

 - [static-php-cli](https://github.com/crazywhalecc/static-php-cli) - Build static PHP binary in Linux, with Swoole and other popular extensions included. :globe_with_meridians:
+- [swoole-cli](https://github.com/swoole/swoole-cli) - A prebuilt executable to run Swoole applications directly.
+No PHP installation required (just download and use it).
+Support Linux, macOS, and Windows. :globe_with_meridians:

 ## Frameworks